Ashwesh09/user-management-app/user-management-app-backend/README.md

 ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 See the `LICENSE` file for details.

 ## Contributing
 Feel free to submit issues or pull requests to enhance the project.